mingkaic/logoRNN/design.md

 Take top k objects as object hypothesis

-## Fast RNN
+## Fast R-CNN [3]

-Fast RNN takes the entire image with a set of object proposals
+Fast RNN takes the entire image with a set of object proposals with the a combined effort of image classification and object detection.

+With the goal of creating a convolutional feature map, we first feed the image into the conv and max pooling layers.

+To get a fixed-length feature vector, feed each object proposal through a region of interest pooling layer (RoI)

+The feature vectors are fed into a sequence of fully connected layers leading to 2 layers:

+- softmax probability of object in proposal being any of the K+1 objects (1 being none of the K objects)

+- 4 values representing refined bounding-box within the proposal

 ## Citation